Der Neue Club

 Der Neue Club was an Expressionist club founded in the Hackesche Höfe courtyards, Berlin by Kurt Hiller and Jakob van Hoddis.

 The Neopathetic Cabaret

 The Neopathetic Cabaret was a short-lived by influential event held at Der Neue Club with a total of nine events over two years.
-The cabaret soon attracted a group of poets and writers such as Georg Heym, Erich Unger, Ernst Blass and Else Lasker-Schüler.
+The cabaret soon attracted a group of poets and writers such as Simon Guttmann, Georg Heym, Erich Unger, Ernst Blass and Else Lasker-Schüler.